jhaayushkumar/LearnFlow/readme.md

    ```

 ## OAuth Verification and Scopes
 This application uses the `https://www.googleapis.com/auth/calendar.events` scope.
 In development environments, users may see an "Unverified App" warning from Google.
 This is expected as the application uses sensitive scopes to automate meeting generation.
-For evaluation purposes, Clicking "Advanced" and "Go to LearnFlow (unsafe)" will allow the application to function correctly.
+For this you have to, Clicking "Advanced" and "Go to LearnFlow (unsafe)" will allow the application to function correctly.

-## Legal Compliance
-The application includes a Privacy Policy and Terms of Service located at /privacy and /terms respectively, ensuring compliance with Google Developer requirements.